1chooo/pygame-snake/README.md

 * ### First steps:

-    Build a virtual enviroment which called pygameand install python 3.6.13 version.
+    Build a virtual enviroment which called pygame and install python 3.6.13 version.
 Then activate it...

     ``` vim
     $ conda create --name pygame python=3.6.13